QR Factorization

 Factor arbitrary matrix into unitary and upper triangular components

-Math Functions / Matrices and Linear Algebra / Matrix Factorizations
+Matrices and Linear Algebra /

 Description

-The QR Factorization block uses a sequence of Householder transformations to triangularize the input matrix A. The block factors a column permutation of the M-by-N input matrix A as
+The QR Factorization block uses a sequence of Householder transformations to triangularize the input matrix A.

 QR factorization is an important tool for solving linear systems of equations because of good error propagation properties and the invertibility of unitary matrices:

-Q –1 =
+–1 = Q

 where Q'